 - This programme lets you live and study in the region, learning its history, culture and languages.

-CEERES is ideally suited to students planning careers in government, media and international organisations, who wish to acquire a specialised knowledge of Russia, Central and Easter Europe and Eurasia and proficiency in one of the region’s languages.
+- CEERES is ideally suited to students planning careers in government, media and international organisations, who wish to acquire a specialised knowledge of Russia, Central and Eastern Europe and Eurasia and proficiency in one of the region’s languages.

 - The CEERES programme provides you with a thorough knowledge and understanding of historical and contemporary developments in the society, politics, economics and culture of Russia and the post-socialist countries of Central and Eastern Europe and Eurasia.